uphold/docs/_authentication.md

 ```

 ## Client credentials flow

 For **business usage only**.
-Partners may choose to use client credentials authentication, this requires manual approval from Uphold and a **particular role approval**.
+Partners may choose to use client credentials authentication, this requires manual approval from Uphold with a **particular custom role approval**.

 ### Use case